LFairleySmith/LungIMPACT/README.md

 # LungIMPACT
-LungIMPACT - code to support the analysis for the LungIMPACT study
+LungIMPACT - code to support the statistical analysis for the LungIMPACT study